 Applications should be made in writing on no more than 3 sides of A4 via the online application form.
 If your charity does not have access to email, a hard copy application may be sent to: The Turtleton Charitable Trust, Turcan Connell, Princes Exchange, 1 Earl Grey Street, Edinburgh EH3 9EE.
 Postal applications should be marked for the attention of Kenneth Pinkerton.

-If this is the first time that you have applied to The Turtleton Charitable Trust, the most recent set of accounts for your charity should also be submitted, preferably by email, along with your application.
 Please do not send additional literature or materials such as DVDs, compact discs, etc, as additional materials will not be passed on to the Trustees.

 Please note that the maximum combined size of the application documents is 10MB.